Aston Bay (CVE:BAY) Sets New 12-Month Low at $0.03

-Aston Bay Holdings Ltd. (CVE:BAY – Get Rating)’s share price hit a new 52-week low on Tuesday .
-The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 18000 shares traded.
+Aston Bay Holdings Ltd. (CVE:BAY – Get Rating) shares reached a new 52-week low during trading on Monday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 2000 shares trading hands.
 The stock had previously closed at C$0.03.

 About Aston Bay (CVE:BAY)